 - The on-call plumber carries the company phone or has calls forwarded to their cell

-## Strategy 2: The Answering Service (Old School, Expensive)
+Strategy 2: Traditional Answering Service

 How it works: